 Word Biblical Commentary, Richard Longenecker, pp. 103- 104

 Believers are sons (and daughters) of God.
 As such, all their other earthly distinctions such as ethnicity, social status, and even gender mean nothing when compared to the "child of God" status.
-As believers, and therefore God's children, Paul then connects us to Abraham's seed, which as we can see with the "neither Jew nor Greek" from earlier, should be taken in the spiritual sense as opposed to the Jewish thinking that it was only through their bloodline.
+As believers, and therefore God's children, Paul then connects us to Abraham's seed (this time in the plural, children sense), which as we can see with the "neither Jew nor Greek" from earlier, should be taken in the spiritual sense as opposed to the Jewish thinking that it was only through their bloodline.
 Since Abraham was given a promise, we as his seed then get to inherit (are heirs) to this promise.
 The imagery continues:

 "A child is basically a servant" is sort of the idea presented here.
 Despite his inheritance, he does not wield any power until a certain time.
 He learns from others (tutors and governors) on how to use his inheritance perhaps, but until then he effectively has the same "power" as a mere servant.